 We are encouraged to stay humble, refer back to the teachings of the Buddha, find wise friends that have direct experience on this part of the path, and to continue to aspire to act in ways that are motivated from non-harm and benefit for all as we practice.

-Please use the core motivation of benefitting the world, live by the Buddhist precepts, and cultivating compassion and wisdom as your foundation and guide.
+Please use the core motivation of benefitting the world, live by the Buddhist precepts, and cultivate compassion and wisdom as your foundation and guide.
 This will help us practice wisely, and with care.

 Namo Fundamental Teacher Śākyamuni Buddha